-The contingent liabilities are disclosed in Note 32 to the financial statements.
+The contingent liabilities are disclosed in Note 31 to the financial statements.
 At the date of this report, there does not exist:

-- (i) any charge on the assets of the Group and of the Company that has arisen since the end of the financial year which secures the liabilities of any other person, or - (ii) any contingent liability of the Group and of the Company which has arisen since the end of the financial year.
+- (a) any charge on the assets of the Group and of the Company that has arisen since the end of the financial year which secures the liabilities of any other person; or - (b) any contingent liability of the Group and of the Company which has arisen since the end of the financial year.